-- Recognise and recall the script and phonetic structure of the ancient language. - Identify and recall the grammatical structures of the ancient language at the appropriate level. - Recognise and memorize the vocabulary of the ancient language at the appropriate level. - Assess the grammar required for the translation of the texts in the ancient language at the appropriate level.
+- Identify and recall the grammatical structures of the ancient language at the appropriate level. - Recognise and recall the script and phonetic structure of the ancient language. - Recognise and memorize the vocabulary of the ancient language at the appropriate level. - Assess the grammar required for the translation of the texts in the ancient language at the appropriate level.